athos/trenchman/README.md

 ### Connecting to a server

 One way to connect to a running server using Trenchman is to specify the server URL with the `-s` (`--server`) option.
-For example, the following command let you connect to an nREPL server listening on `localhost:12345`:
+For example, the following command lets you connect to an nREPL server listening on `localhost:12345`:

 ```sh
 $ trench -s nrepl://localhost:12345